 Eventually the attacker backed across the street.
 My neighbor lowered his gun but the trash talking from both of them did not stop.
 I asked my neighbor if he was licensed (he is) and then told him not to shoot the attacker as he was leaving since that seemed like a very real possibility.
 I did not want his fear and anger to get him into trouble.
 It’s generally not a good idea to shoot bad guys in retreat.
 Unfortunately, we were about to discover that our bad guy was not in full retreat.

 Just when it seemed like the guy was going to leave he decided to charge back across the street at full speed.
 I was really fearing for my safety at that point and I tried to get out of the way but he headed straight for my neighbor.
 The gun came back up and my neighbor retreated as far as he could.
-His back was to the building and I think we were both thought that was the point of no return.
+His back was to the building and we were both thinking that this was the point of no return.
 When you’re facing an unarmed attacker who will charge a man with a gun there is good reason to be scared.
 There was more screaming again as my neighbor started repeating over and over again “I fear for my safety – I will shoot you.”
 I fully expected and braced for the shot but the attacker retreated at the last minute.
 Another foot and he would have been a dead man.
 Most people, me included, would probably have shot him during the second charge but my neighbor gave this guy every opportunity to walk away.